The Best Canadian Novels by Canadian Authors

 Offred remembers when she had a job, money of her own, and access to knowledge, her husband Luke, and her daughter But all of that is gone now….

-The contemporary fiction book/sci-fi book is scary because of how convincing it is.
-There is a reason this thought-provoking book by Canadian Author, Margaret Atwood, has won awards in addition to being made into a Netflix Series.
+Why We Love This Book: This dystopian novel is scary because of how convincing it is.
+There is a reason this novel by Canadian Author, Margaret Atwood, has won awards.
 It will make you think differently about everything.

 Must Read Novels by Canadian Authors